 Psychology is a diverse and dynamic subject which is becoming increasingly more relevant in daily life.
 The impact of mental health, and the after effects of Covid-19, make the study of psychology more necessary than ever.
 Eating disorders are up by a third in teenagers as a consequence of isolation, in addition to a range of other problems stemming from the increasing cost of living.
 Historic gender stereotypes are now being questioned with students identifying outside these labels.
 Psychology acts as a platform for discussing and allowing people to get a better understanding of some of the topics that ordinarily may not be addressed.

+The subject demands independent learning, extensive discussions and critical evaluation, which leads to the development of new and innovative ways of thinking.
 The course helps to contribute to the public understanding of psychology and its applications in education and beyond.
 It also promotes human development, learning, health, and well-being through high quality education.
 It strives to nurture students to become intellectually competent through scientific studies of human behaviour, emotion, and thought.

 It aims to cultivate in student’s professional ethics, a sense of social responsibility, cultural sensitivity, and good citizenship in a globalised world.
 Access to a wide range of resources enables students to have a holistic experience of the subject which they can apply to situations outside the context of the classroom.
 It also gives them a better understanding of themselves, others and the world around them.